Premises Liability Lawyers Margate, FL

 Contact an Aggressive and Dedicated Personal Injury Attorney to Discuss Your Boca Raton Premises Liability Case Today

 At Gonzalez & Cartwright, P.A., we offer a free initial consultation to each of our clients, during which we will provide you with our honest and straightforward opinions regarding your premises liability case.
 Contact our offices at 561-533-0345, or toll free at 888-888-3903, to schedule an appointment with an experienced premises liability attorney today.
+We have our main office located at 813 Lucerne Ave, Lake Worth, FL 33460, as well as an office in Pompano Beach, Florida.

 FAQ: The property owner is disclaiming liability for my injuries because they said I was trespassing at the time the injury occurred.
 Is it possible to recover compensation?